Travelling with your mobility scooter - public transport and beyond

 Newer buses have a system that allows the floor to be lowered to allow passengers with special needs to get on board.
 Check with your local bus route to see if they offer an accessible service.
 You may need to provide 24 hours notice to ensure an appropriate bus is assigned to your route.

 Many people are unsure whether they can fly with a mobility scooter.
 The big question usually is around the batteries.
 Airlines, understandably, have restrictions on the carriage of batteries and other hazardous materials.
-However exceptions apply for powered mobility equipment, including scooters.
+However, exceptions apply to powered mobility equipment, including scooters.

 As with other forms of transport, contacting the airline should be your first stop.
 They’ll be able to advise any restrictions on the size of mobility scooter they’ll carry – smaller travel scooters are generally okay to travel as is, while large ones may need to be dismantled.
 You may also need to secure the battery in a separate container, or at least disconnect it from the scooter.